Phew, this website is a labor of love and largely a one-woman show so unless indicated, all articles written by J.Tsukamoto

 Finding an Ethical Shiba Inu Breeder Near You - Initial Steps

-To begin your search for a responsible and ethical Shiba Inu breeder, we recommend visiting both the Shiba Inu Club of America and the AKC’s websites to view breeder listings.
+To begin your search for a responsible and ethical Shiba Inu breeder, check out our Shiba Inu breeder directory here.

 Take note that just because a breeder is listed in any of these sites, DOES NOT necessarily mean the breeder is an ethical and responsible breeder - especially on the AKC site as it not necessarily difficult to become an AKC member and be listed in their breed directory.